Buddhist economics: Other beliefs

 Buddhist economists believe that as long as work is considered a disutility for laborers and laborers a necessary evil for employers, the true potential of the laborers and employers cannot be achieved.
 In such a situation, employees will always prefer income without employment and employers will always prefer output without employees.

 According to them, people are unable to feel liberated not because of wealth but because of their attachment to wealth.
 In the same way, they say that it is the craving for pleasurable baubles and not the enjoyment from them that holds humans back.

 Buddhist economists do not believe in measuring standard of living by the amount of consumption because according to them, obtaining maximum well being as a result of minimum consumption is more important than obtaining maximum well being from maximum consumption.
 Thus, they feel that the concept of being "better off" because of greater levels of consumption is not a true measure of happiness.

 Buddhist economics also gives importance to natural, renewable, and non-renewable resources.
 They feel that non-renewable resources should only be used when most needed and then also with utmost care, meticulously planning out its use.
 They believe that using them extravagantly is violent and not in keeping with the Buddhist belief of nonviolence.
 According to them, if the entire population relies on non-renewable resources for their existence, they are behaving parasitically, preying on capital goods instead of income.
-Adding to this, they feel that this uneven distribution and ever increasing exploitation of natural resources will lead to violence between man.
+Adding to this, they feel that this uneven distribution and ever increasing exploitation of natural resources will lead to violence between men.

 They also believe that satisfaction need not necessarily be felt only when something tangible is got back in return for giving something or something material is gained, as stated in modern economics.
 They say that the feeling of satisfaction can be achieved even when one parts with something without getting anything tangible in return.
 An example is when one gives presents to their loved ones simply because they want them to be happy.

 Buddhist economists believe that production is a very misleading term.
 According to them, to produce something new, the old form has to be destroyed.
 Therefore, production and consumption become complementary to each other.
 Taking this into consideration, they advocate non-production in certain cases because when one produces less materialistic things, they reduce exploitation of the world's resources and lead the life of a responsible and aware citizen.